HitkoDev/breeze/readme.txt

 == Description ==

 Breeze is a free, simple (yet powerful) and user-friendly WordPress Caching Plugin developed by the Cloudways team.
 It offers various options to optimize WordPress performance at various levels.
-It works equally great with WordPress, WordPress with WooCommerce and WordPress Multisite..
+It works equally great with WordPress, WordPress with WooCommerce and WordPress Multisite.

 Breeze excels in the following areas: